MUUSJA equips individuals and congregations:

 - build dynamic, sustainable partnerships with community and interfaith organizations

 MUUSJA staff is available for phone and in-person consultation, offered on a sliding scale fee basis depending on congregational needs and size.
-We will work with your congregation to plan a customized leadership retreat, congregational workshop, or ongoing consulting relationship.
+We will work with your congregation to plan a customized leadership retreat, help you work through a one-time issue, or engage in an ongoing consulting relationship.

 UU social justice leaders are invited to gather virtually to build relationships across congregations and interest areas, to connect into pressing social justice issues, and to help each other with leadership questions.
 Regular calls are convened by Pastor Danny Givens and often include guest movement leaders speaking about their work, faith, and struggle.
 Visit our calendar for upcoming events.
 Find details and recordings from previous calls here.

 MUUSJA offers small group coaching and support for justice leaders in area UU congregations.
+Leaders, both lay and clergy, convene for monthly calls to workshop what’s happening in our congregations, ask for advice from one another, and provide spiritual support and sustenance for those of us leading justice work in our local communities.
 Contact Pastor Danny Givens, MUUSJA’s Statewide Organizer, if you are interested in joining these monthly calls.

 In the small group ministry style, these online groups are a space for justice leaders to build relationships, find practices of renewal, connect to the sources of our UU faith, and process the justice work you are doing.
 A group meets once a month for four sessions by video conference using Zoom.
 Because we encourage deep sharing and listening, participants in a group commit to attending the full series.

 In this style of covenant group, each monthly session explores a different spirituality-related theme through the lens of social justice.
 Themes are drawn from the Soul Matters program and adapted with permission for our use.
 Between meetings, you will receive readings, reflections, and questions to ponder related to the month’s theme.
 Then at the meeting we will discuss, reflect, and learn together.

 Groups form based on interest.
 Please complete this covenant group form and we will contact you when a new group will be formed.